 In many other cases, the property owner is held liable because the jury finds that they were negligent by allowing the dangerous condition that caused the plaintiff’s injuries.
 A Hanover slip and fall attorney must provide evidence which demonstrates that the owner is responsible for the dangerous condition.

 An attorney can also prove the owner was liable if the owner had knowledge of the dangerous condition but failed to fix it, or if the owner had constructive knowledge.
 Constructive knowledge means that the owner should have known of the dangerous condition because any reasonable owner under the circumstances would have discovered it.

 It is common for the issue of contributory negligence to arise in slip and fall cases.
 Contributory negligence is a legal standard used to determine whether or not a plaintiff may seek damages if it is found they contributed to the cause of their own injury.
 Virginia follows the pure contributory negligence standard.

 Under pure contributory negligence, a plaintiff is barred from recovering damages if the jury finds that they contributed to the cause of their own injury in any way, no matter how small.

-For example, if a person is running through the aisles of a grocery store and slips and falls over a wet surface, the jury could find them partially at fault for their own injuries.
+If a person is running through the aisles of a grocery store and slips and falls over a wet surface, the jury could find them partially at fault for their own injuries.
 In this case, the plaintiff is barred from recovering any damages.
 A trip and fall attorney in Hanover County can assist plaintiffs in trying to prove that they were not at-fault for their injuries.